Women Leadership in STEM

 Eligibility & How to Apply

-2. You are a mid-career professional with a minimum of 10-25 years of experience in STEM fields
+- Are a mid-career professional with minimum 10-25 years of experience in STEM field.
+(Four years of PhD experience will add to the total years of experience)

-4. You are an Indian national and reside and work within India.
+- Are an Indian National and reside and work within India

-1. Upon selection, the participant will be required to attend three five-day, in-person learning residencies.
+- Upon selection, the participant will be required to attend all virtual touchpoints and two mandatory in-person

-3. Access to a computer and stable internet connection is required to access all the material provided through the leadership development programme and attend any virtual sessions (as applicable).
+- Access to a computer and stable Internet connection would be required to fully access all the material provided through the leadership development programme and attend any virtual sessions (as applicable).

-4. Participants will be asked to complete some form of psychometric assessments to better inform them about their leadership strengths and growth areas.
+- The participants would be asked to complete some form of psychometric assessments to better inform them about leadership strengths and growth areas.

-5. While not a technical requirement, our hope is that the participants will bring their passion and commitment to the programme and engage actively with peers and mentors to take full advantage of the resources provided.
+- While the following are not technical requirements, our hope is that the participants will bring their passion, and commitment to the program, and engage actively with peers, mentors, and take full advantage of the resources provided.

 ii.
 Create an account to access the application page.